davidpc/util/vagrant/README.md

 3) Once Vagrant has finished creating, booting, and provisioning the VM, log into the VM using `vagrant ssh`.
 Default user is `vagrant` and default password is `vagrant`.

-That's it, a fresh development VM is up and running.
+That's it, a fresh VM is up and running.
 Have fun!

 To stop the VM, run `vagrant halt` in the directory where the Vagrant files are.